-- Breach of the Food and Grocery Code of Conduct - A breach of the law, including employment, workplace, discrimination, or safety laws - Bullying, harassment (including sexual harassment), discrimination, or human rights and modern slavery issues - Sanctioned activities, such as importing and exporting goods or dealing with sanctioned individuals and companies - Improper use or disclosure of confidential information - Dishonest or unethical behaviour, including conflict of interest - A breach of Woolworths Code of Conduct - Improper use or disclosure of confidential information - Fraud, theft, bribery, 'kickbacks', money laundering, corruption, secret commissions - Conduct that may cause harm to the public or the financial system (even if it does not involve a breach of particular law) - Misconduct, in relation to Woolworths or one of its related entities.
+- Breach of the Food and Grocery Code of Conduct - Breach of the law, including employment, workplace, discrimination, or safety laws - Bullying, harassment (including sexual harassment), discrimination, or human rights and modern slavery issues - Sanctioned activities, such as importing and exporting goods or dealing with sanctioned individuals and companies - Improper use or disclosure of confidential information - Dishonest or unethical behaviour, including conflict of interest - A breach of Woolworths' Code of Conduct - Fraud, theft, bribery, 'kickbacks', money laundering, corruption, secret commissions - Conduct that may cause harm to the public or the financial system (even if it does not involve a breach of a particular law) - Misconduct, in relation to Woolworths or one of its related entities.

-To ensure that we can investigate reports in a fair and comprehensive manner, it's important that you have reasonable grounds for your concern, and that the information you provide points to a failure to comply with our code of conduct, values or applicable laws.
+To enable us to investigate reports in a fair and comprehensive manner, it's important that you have reasonable grounds for your concern.
 Making knowingly false reports may lead to regulatory action.